NotSince/pokevotes/README.md

 Pokevotes
 =========

-Changes all upvotes on reddit to animated pokeballs!
+A Chrome extension that changes all upvotes on reddit to animated pokeballs!